jasonyi-unc/jsonyi.dev/_posts/2024-08-23-universal-types.md

 author: json
 description: >
   Universal types are very useful for performing generic programming, which allows you to use the same code over different types.
-For instance, the C++ STL (Standard Template Library) allows you to work on things like containers over any arbitrary type.
-You would surely not want to re-implement the logic for every concrete type that you use.
-Such a feature is known as parametric polymorphism.
-It is different from the other kind of polymorphism normally found in object-oriented languages that allows for overloading and run-time dispatch, which is known as ad-hoc polymorphism.
+For instance, the C++ STL allows you to work on things like containers over any arbitrary type.
 In this post, we understand the theoretical foundations underpinning universal types, and conclude with the landmark result that typechecking with universal types is undecidable.
 ---